jlandersen/vscode-kafka/docs/KafkaFile.md

 ## Inline activation

-Its possible to trigger the `CONSUMER` and `PRODUCER` blocks without using the mouse.
+Its possible to trigger the `CONSUMER` and `PRODUCER` blocks without clicking on codelens (without using the mouse).

-Use the `vscode-kafka.inline.activate` command to activate the block the cursor is currently in.
+Use the `Inline activate - produce or start/stop consumer` command to activate the block the cursor is currently in.

 ![Kafka file / inline activation](assets/kafka-inline-activation.png)